borgbackup/borg/docs/faq.rst

 A temporary (but maybe long lived) hack to avoid using lots of disk memory for ``chunks.archive.d`` (see :issue:`235` for details) is to replace this directory with an empty dummy file of this name.
-Note, below, ``$(borg config id)`` is used as place holder for the alphanumeric string specific to your backup repository (REPO_ID) you have to enter instead.
-You identify this string of 64 characters either in your file browsers, or by
+Note, below, ``$(borg config id)`` resolves into alphanumeric string specific to your backup repository (REPO_ID) you may identify in your file manager, or by

 ::

   borg config id

-With this information, and assuming you work with the same user as in the backup, adjust your setup
+With this information, and assuming you work with the same user as for the backup, adjust your setup

 ::

   cd ~/.cache/borg/$(borg config id) rm -rf chunks.archive.d ; touch chunks.archive.d

-The deletion of the cached archive chunk and presence of the dummy file prevents borg to store anything "in" there in future.
+The presence of the dummy file prevents borg to store anything "in" there in future.

 This has some pros and cons, though: